Monday, August 29, 2022

 Simon Rhodes, the son of Queen Elizabeth's first cousin, Hon.
 Margaret Rhodes, and his family were the most recent tenants.

 Adelaide Cottage has a storied history, built for a much-loved Queen Consort, but is there a chance that the Cottage will finally become a full-time royal residence?
 The Cottage has never been a royal residence and it does not have a large private garden.
-There is of course plenty of green space in Windsor Home Park.
+There is plenty of green space in Windsor Home Park.

 If you liked this article, perhaps you can buy me a cup of coffee